 The English Language Requirement

-Your Filipina wife must have passed the English language test at the A2 level of the Common European Framework for languages unless she has a degree taught in English equivalent to a UK BA honours degree.
+It is a requirement for many individuals applying under numerous visa routes to pass the English language test at the A1 level of the Common European Framework for languages unless she has a degree taught in English equivalent to a UK BA honours degree.

-During this time, your Filipina wife will be able to work legally in the UK without restrictions.
+During this period, your Filipina spouse will be allowed to work legitimately in the UK with no limitations.

 Ask our Expert Legal Team